processone/docs.ejabberd.im/content/get-started/index.md

 For storing persistent data, ejabberd uses Mnesia (the distributed internal Erlang database), but you can opt for other storage:

-* SQL databases like MySQL or Postgres
+* SQL databases like MySQL or PostgreSQL
 * NoSQL databases like Riak (also written in Erlang)

 And of course, thanks to its API, ejabberd can be customised to work